StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Services/Customize your View Styles.md

 - ``GenderIdentityPicker``
 - ``SuccessfulPasswordResetView``

-### UI Components for an UserIdPasswordAccountService
+### UI Components for the UserIdPasswordAccountService

 - ``UserIdPasswordPrimaryView``
 - ``UserIdPasswordEmbeddedView``